Crochet Earrings: 15 Design Ideas + a Free 20-Minute Pattern

 5. Crochet Flower Earrings

 Tiny crochet flowers are classic earring designs.
 Create a 5-petal flower by chaining 3, working 2 double crochets in each of 5 chain spaces, then joining with a slip stitch.
 Add a tiny French knot or bead in the center.
-These work up in about 25 minutes per pair and are perfect for spring and summer.
+These work up in about 25 minutes per pair and suit spring and summer.
 Pair them with a simple outfit to let the earrings be the star.

 6. Diamond Shaped Drop Earrings